garyttierney/me3/README.md

 ## License

-Distributed under the terms of both the Apache Software License 2.0 and MIT License.
-See LICENSE-APACHE and LICENSE-MIT for more information.
+With the exception of the [me3 logo](distribution/assets/me3.ico), this project is distributed under the terms of both the Apache Software License 2.0 and MIT License.
+See [LICENSE-APACHE] and [LICENSE-MIT] for more information.

+The me3 logo is not available under any license - all rights are reserved.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>